The below editorial is an excerpt from our full review.

 By Jonathan Crouch

-SsangYong's Q200-series Musso aims to shake up the pick-up segment.
-Jonathan Crouch takes a look.
+SsangYong's updated Musso pick-up aims to continue to shake up its segment.
+Jonathan Crouch takes a look

 SsangYong's Musso pick-up aims to redefine the value proposition for customers in this segment and provide them with rugged but car-like transport.
 It's the only model in the sector tough enough to offer a seven year warranty and its combined payload and towing capacity is unmatched in the class.
-If you're buying in this sector, you probably won't have been considering one of these.
+Now it's been further improved with a fresher look.
+And as before, there's the option of a long wheelbase 'Long-bed' 'Rhino' variant at the top of the range.
+If you're buying in this sector, you probably won't have been considering a Musso.
 Perhaps you should.

 What do you want when buying a pick-up?
 Probably things like rugged practicality, load capacity, towing strength, reliability and cab space.
 Here's a contender you probably haven't considered that claims to be class-leading in many of these areas at the same time as being one of the most affordable pick-ups in its class to buy.
-This is the SsangYong Musso.
+This is the SsangYong Musso, now smartened for the latest model year..
 Some background might be useful at this point.
 After all, since SsangYong pick-ups haven't so far made much headway in our market, you probably don't know much about them.
-The Korean brand's most recent pick-up design was the one launched as the 'Korando Sports' back in 2012, then updated and re-branded with 'Musso' badging in 2016.
-This new-era 'Q200'-series Musso model is very different from that, sharing all its engineering with the third generation version of SsangYong's Rexton luxury SUV that was launched here in Autumn 2017.
+The Korean brand first began to make headway in the pick-up segment with the 'Korando Sports' back in 2012, which was then updated and re-branded with 'Musso' badging in 2016.
+This current-era 'Q200'-series Musso model was launched in 2018, sharing all its engineering with the third generation version of SsangYong's Rexton luxury SUV (introduced just before).
+Here, we're looking at the lightly facelifted version of this Musso.

 To see the full road test text contact us on 0330 0020 227